Ku-ring-gai Council

 Ku-ring-gai Council is a local government area in Northern Sydney (Upper North Shore), in the state of New South Wales, Australia.
 The area is named after an Aboriginal language group.

 Major transport routes through the area include the Pacific Highway and North Shore railway line.
 Because of its good soils and elevated position as part of the Hornsby Plateau, Ku-ring-gai was originally covered by a large area of dry sclerophyll forest, parts of which still remain and form a component of the Ku-ring-gai Chase National Park.
 There are also many domestic gardens in the residential parts of Ku-ring-gai.

 The Mayor of Ku-ring-gai Council is Cr.
-Christine Kay, an Independent Liberal politician, elected from amongst her follow councillors in November 2024.
+Kim Wheatley an Independent politician, elected from amongst her follow councillors in September 2026.

 The council comprises an area of 86 square kilometres (33 sq mi), and as at the 2021 census, had an estimated population of 124,076.
 Ku-ring-gai is the most advantaged area in Australia to live in, at the top of the Index of Relative Socio-economic Advantage and Disadvantage (IRSAD).